cumc/xqtl-data/descriptor/qtl/STARNET_macrophage_qtl.md

 # STARNET macrophage gene expression QTL

 STARNET is an RNA expression study of various disease-relevant tissues obtained from living patients with cardiovascular disease (CVD).
 The inclusion criterion for patients was eligibility for coronary artery by-pass graft (CABG) surgery.
+Please refer to [this document](../study_info/STARNET.md) for an overview of the STARNET project.
 ## Contact

 - Contact Name: Travyse Edwards